Sustainable investing

 Main investment portfolio

 We work with our advisors to identify funds which focus on sustainable investing and have steadily increased the proportion we would classify as best-in class managers.
 As well as targeting net zero carbon in the portfolio by 2040, our Trustees have now agreed a sustainable approach across the whole portfolio.
+And in 2023, we updated our Investment Policy Statement to better reflect the fact that we want to take sustainability considerations into account in every investment decision.

 Learn more